 Launched in 2013, BT Sport broadcasts in the UK and Republic of Ireland with around five million subscribers.
 Up until now, it was only available to either BT Broadband customers or as an addon on the “traditional” pay-TV subscriptions like Sky and Virgin Media.

-The new monthly BT Sport pass, which is available starting today, will be available to anyone who wants it, without a long-term contract, so you can start and stop it every month.
+The new monthly BT Sport pass, which is available starting today, will be available to anyone who wants it, without a long-term contract, so you can start and stop it every month (There are also ways to watch BT Sport for free – see how).

 The monthly pass will offer every UEFA Champions League match exclusively live, weekly live Premier League matches, Saturday night boxing and more.